Happily-Coding/portfolio/my-deployment.md

 cd
 ```

+Now we need to do some things on your github repository.
+Make sure to create a github repository for the project, and locally add it as a remote to push to.
+You can do it very simply on vs code by using the git symbol on and then push to, add remote.

 Now you need to go to your repo settings (on actions, runners, linux, x64) and copy paste the commands to create a github runner, which you can host on the vm.
 https://github.com/your-user/your-repo/settings/actions/runners/new?arch=x64&os=linux